bigbadcon/bbc-11ty/src/covid-19.md

 ## Protective measures{#protective-measures}
 The Centilia Cultural Center has a modern ventilation system that incorporates MERV-13 air filters and cycles the air 10.9 times per hour, or around once every 5.5 minutes.
-While the much-older El Centro de la Raza building lacks an HVAC system, we will be opening windows in the rooms and using [C-R boxes](#corsi-rosenthal-boxes) to cycle the air through MERV-13 filters as well.
+While the much-older El Centro de la Raza building lacks an HVAC system, we will be opening windows in the rooms and using C-R boxes (described following) to cycle the air through MERV-13 filters as well.

 In addition to our [Vaccination and Masking Requirements](#vaccines-and-masks-are-required), Go Play NW is taking the following measures to help our community stay infection free!